Skip to content

 Does structured data directly affect rankings?

-Structured data does not directly boost ranking positions in Google's algorithm — it is not a traditional ranking signal in the way that links or content relevance are.
-Its primary effect is on search appearance: whether your pages qualify for rich result formats.
-Those rich result formats affect click-through rate, and CTR affects the volume of traffic a ranked page receives.
-For some competitive queries, the CTR difference between a plain result and a result with rich result features is significant enough that losing schema can reduce effective traffic even without a ranking change.
+Structured data does not directly boost ranking positions in Google's algorithm.
+It is not a traditional ranking signal in the way that links or content relevance are.
+Its primary effect is on machine-readable clarity and, for supported schema types, search appearance.
+Supported rich result formats can affect click-through rate, and CTR affects the volume of traffic a ranked page receives.

 How do I extract structured data from my WordPress site?